Frequently Asked Questions

 about the PPO Plan

 Your SONM health plan options let you see the providers you want to see.
 You do not have to choose a primary care provider and do not need a referral to see a specialist.
 Providers are classified as "Preferred" (in-network) or "Nonpreferred" (out-of-network).
 You'll generally pay more if you receive services from Nonpreferred Providers, but it is your choice to receive most covered health care services from any licensed provider.
-For most services, you will have a deductible to meet and then be responsible for paying coinsurance (a percentage of covered charges).
+For most services, you will have a deductible to meet and then be responsible for paying a copay or coinsurance (a percentage of covered charges).
 Transplants and certain other services listed on your Summary of Benefits are covered only if you receive them from a Preferred Provider.

 You will use the Blue Cross and Blue Shield PPO provider network to access contracted doctors, hospitals, and other health care professionals.